 LAW OFFICE OF ABEL L. PIERRE, ATTORNEY AT LAW, P.C.

 - Litigating collection abuse and harassment claims on behalf of consumers pursuant the Federal Fair Debt Collection Practices Act (FDCPA).

-- Pursuing relief from wage garnishments and bank account liens on behalf of consumers.
+- Pursuing relief from bank account liens on behalf of consumers.

 - Litigating wage and hour cases on behalf of laborers pursuant the Fair Labor Standard Practices Act (FLSA).